-INTRODUCTION
+■ INTRODUCTION

-Transporting droplets in a controllable and energy efficient manner could have a significant impact on several engineering applications, such as low drag liquid transportation^{1,2}, water collection^{3,4}, and advanced microfluidic devices5.
-Based on a theoretical understanding of the wetting of surfaces, common approaches usually focus on creating a surface with designed physical/chemical features, e.g. hierarchical micro/nanostructured surfaces^{6,7}, chemical gradients^{8,9}, or slippery surfaces created by infusing low surface tension lubricant into microstructures that yield directional motion of water droplets when tilted at a low angle10-12.
-Notably, some interesting attempts have demonstrated liquid transportation efficiency using such techniques: for example, Chaudhury and Whitesides achieved an average velocity of 1-2 mm/s for droplet transportation on a silicon wafer possessing a gradient in wettability13, Ghosh et al. employed extreme wettability patterns to achieve a flow rate of up to 300 mm/s14, and Lv et al. achieved a maximum speed of 420 mm/s for droplet transportation in a microfluidic system15.
-Approaches taken to date have been based on the liquid-solid contact, where the droplet motion will more or less be affected by the friction or dragging effect induced by local surface roughness, dimensional confinement, as well as the non-uniformity of the surface wettability.
+Transporting droplets in a controllable and energy efficient manner could have a significant impact on several engineering applications, such as low drag liquid transportation, 1,2 water collection, and advanced microfluidic devices.
+On the basis of a theoretical understanding of the wetting of surfaces, common approaches usually focus on creating a surface with designed physical/chemical features, e.g., hierarchical micro/ nanostructured surfaces, chemical gradients, or slippery surfaces created by infusing low surface tension lubricant into microstructures that yield directional motion of water droplets when tilted at a low angle.
+10-12 Notably, some interesting attempts have demonstrated liquid transportation efficiency using such techniques: for example, Chaudhury and Whitesides achieved an average velocity of 1-2 mm/s for droplet transportation on a silicon wafer possessing a gradient in wettability, Ghosh et al. employed extreme wettability patterns to achieve a flow rate of up to 300 mm/s, 14 and Lv et al. achieved a maximum speed of 420 mm/s for droplet transportation in a microfluidic system.
+15 Approaches taken to date have been based on the liquid-solid contact, where the droplet motion will more or less be affected by the friction or dragging effect induced by local surface roughness, dimensional confinement, as well as the nonuniformity of the surface wettability.